What Is an Excluded Driver on Car Insurance?

 No Medical Payments for Their Injuries

-Medical payments coverage and personal injury protection (PIP) on your policy do not extend to an excluded driver's injuries, even if they're hospitalized after an accident in your car.
+Medical payments coverage and personal injury protection (PIP) don't extend to an excluded driver's injuries, even if they're hospitalized after an accident in your car.
 The excluded driver must rely on their own health insurance or personal assets to cover medical bills.
-Any passengers in the vehicle may also face coverage complications depending on how your insurer interprets the exclusion.
+Passengers in the vehicle may find that medical payments coverage is denied on the grounds that the trip itself was excluded.
+They would need to file with their own health insurance or pursue the excluded driver personally.

 Why Insurers Require Driver Exclusions